Day 1: Thursday, May 16

 3:05 PM

-‘Through the Stigma’: Addressing mental health and hesitation around utilization of services with individuals and different cultural groups
+‘Through the Stigma’: Addressing mental health and utilization of resources with individuals and cultural groups who may be hesitant or resistant

 Chelsi Day, Will Hardy, Daphne Scott—moderated by Kensa Gunter